-The Fisheries Division, in collaboration with the Coast Guard Service and other agencies, offers extension training that is respected by fisherfolk.
-Fishers' use of basic cell phones, rather than smart phones or marine VHF radio, as their preferred communication at sea can be addressed in the training courses.
-FEWER should be part of the fisher-training curriculum, including more ICT content on use of online resources, cellular phones and marine VHF radio.
+The Fisheries Division, in collaboration with the Marine Unit/Coast Guard and other agencies, offers extension training that is respected by fisherfolk.
+Grenada's fisheries are experienced in operating marine VHF radios under normal fishing conditions and in search and rescue (SAR) procedures.
+Fishers' use of basic cell phones, rather than smart phones, at sea can be addressed in the training courses.
+FEWER should be part of the fisher training curriculum, including more content on use of the apps available for smart phones.

-Marine VHF is, among many things, an option for communicating with fishers who venture further at sea.
+Marine VHF is commonly used for communicating with fishers who venture far at sea.
 With a high antenna, VHF line of sight range is greater than cell phone range and the radio reaches all within broadcast range without having contact information for each.
-Contacts identified a number of administrative and practical issues responsible for the low uptake of marine VHF as the standard among fishing vessels at sea.
-In addition to technical training in VHF use associated with safety and search and rescue, its value as an ordinary everyday tool of the trade needs to be promoted for uptake and hence greater use in FEWER, including the use of fisherfolk organization base stations.
+Marine VHF is standard among the larger fishing vessels, but handheld sets are also commonly carried on the smaller boats and used at sea.
+A number of government fish markets are outfitted with Marine VHF base stations but workers do not use them effectively.
+In addition to technical training in smart phone use, VHF use as an everyday tool of the trade could be capitalized upon for greater use in Grenada's FEWER solution, including the use of fish market base stations.